10daviesb/Blackjack/README.md

    ```

 ## 🃏 Gameplay Rules
-- The objective of Blackjack is to beat the dealer by having a hand value closer to 21 without exceeding it.
+- 🎯 The objective of Blackjack is to beat the dealer by having a hand value closer to 21 without exceeding it.
-- Each player is dealt two cards, and they can choose to "hit" (draw another card) or "stand" (keep their current hand).
+- 🃏 Each player is dealt two cards, and they can choose to "hit" (draw another card) or "stand" (keep their current hand).
-- The dealer must hit until their hand value is 17 or higher.
+- 🤖 The dealer must hit until their hand value is 17 or higher.
-- Aces can count as 1 or 11, and face cards (Kings, Queens, Jacks) count as 10.
+- 🂡 Aces can count as 1 or 11, and face cards (Kings, Queens, Jacks) count as 10.
-- If the player's hand exceeds 21, they bust and lose the round.
+- 💥 If the player's hand exceeds 21, they bust and lose the round.

 ## ✨ Features
+- 💰 **Betting System**: Place bets before starting the game.
+- ✂️ **Splitting Hands**: Split your hand into two if the first two cards are of the same rank.
+- 🛡️ **Insurance**: Place an insurance bet if the dealer's face-up card is an Ace.
 - 🎥 **Smooth Animations**: Cards are animated as they are drawn from the deck to the player's or dealer's hand.
-- 🔊 **Sound Effects**: A card draw sound effect (`card_draw.wav`) plays whenever a card is drawn.
+- 🔊 **Sound Effects**: Includes card draw sound effects.
 - ⚙️ **Settings Menu**: Adjust the volume of the sound effects using a slider in the settings menu.
 - 🔄 **Deck Reshuffling**: The game uses a shoe with 8 decks, and the deck is reshuffled automatically when it runs out of cards.
+- 🤖 **Dealer AI**: Dealer follows standard Blackjack rules (hits until 17 or higher).

+## Requirements

+- 🐍 Python 3.11 or higher
+- 🎵 `pygame` library for sound effects

 ## 🚀 Future Enhancements
 - 👥 Add multiplayer support for multiple players at the same table.